mtcouvi/fastq2EZbakR/docs/configuration.md

 * `mut_tracks`: Specifies the types of mutations you would like to track in the final cB file.
 Should be a comma separated string of strings of the form \[reference nucleotide\]\[mutated nucleotide\].
 For example "TC" denotes that T-to-C mutations should be tracked in the cB file, and "TC,GA" denotes that T-to-C and G-to-A mutations should both be included in the cB file.
 * `normalize`: Boolean; if True, then scale factors are calculated using edgeR that are applied to the .tdf sequencing tracks created by fastq2EZbakR.
 * `spikename`: If `normalize` is True, and you have spike-ins, then you can specify a string common to all of the gene_ids in your provided annotation GTF.
 A custom R script will grep for this string when deciding what features to use for normalization purposes.
+* `skip_trimming`: If True, then fastp trimming of fastqs will be skipped.
 * `fastp_adapters`: Arguments to specify adapter sequences for trimming by [fastp](https://github.com/OpenGene/fastp). fastp can automatically detect adapters in paired-end libraries, but its always best to specify these explicitly if you know them.
 * `flat_annotation`: If `exonic_bins: True`, then this will be the path to and name of the DEXSeq flattened annotation created automatically by fastq2EZbakR.
 * `minqual`: Minimum base quality for it to be called as a bona fide mutation.